Everything to Know About VPN Encryption

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-A virtual private network, or VPN, allows internet users to mask or hide specific information through encryption to keep their browsing more secure.
+A virtual private network, or VPN, allows internet users to mask or hide specific information through encryption, keeping their browsing more secure.
 VPNs also modify your IP address to allow access to websites that may be blocked by an entity, such as the government or a business.

 VPN encryption is the key to its security.
-If you are using a VPN or looking for a solution, understanding the types of encryption and what each uses will help you decide on the best one for your needs.
-Now, let’s look at how VPNs work and the various security protocols offered.
+Our VPN usage survey found that only 39% of Americans actively use a VPN — yet security on public Wi-Fi is the number one reason people want one.
+If you are using a VPN or looking for a solution, understanding the types of encryption and protocols available will help you decide on the best one for your needs.

 In this article